-Today, FYSB funds the Maternity Group Homes (MGH) Program as part of the Transitional Living Program, under the provisions of the Reconnecting Homeless Youth Act of 2008 (Public Law 110-378).
+Today, FYSB funds the MGH Program as part of the Transitional Living Program, under the provisions of the Reconnecting Homeless Youth Act of 2008 (Public Law 110-378).

 Grant Award Process

-FYSB solicits applications for the MGH Program through funding announcements on the Grants.gov Web site at http://www.grants.gov.
-Applications are competitively reviewed by peer panels, and successful applicants receive 5-year grants.
+FYSB solicits applications for the MGH Program through funding announcements on the Grants.gov Web site.
+Applications are competitively reviewed by peer panels, and successful applicants receive five-year grants.